Poetry Quarterly is proud to offer the Rebecca Lard award for 2017.

 Submissions for this award will be accepted through December 2017.

 The winner of the Lard award will receive:

-10 Copies of the book in print
+1 Copy of the issue in print

 You will be featured on the back cover